-The people of Madinah provided refuge to the early Muslim community, when they were being persecuted by the powerful Makkan tribes.
+The people of Madinah provided refuge to the early Muslim community; they were being persecuted by the powerful Makkan tribes.

-Madinah became a center for the growing Muslim community, and was home to the Prophet Muhammad and his followers for many years.
+Madinah became a center for the growing Muslim community; it was home to the Prophet Muhammad and his followers for many years.

-Pilgrims visit the Prophet’s Mosque, where Muhammad is buried, as well as other ancient mosques, and the many historical battle sites and graveyards in the area.
+Pilgrims visit the Prophet’s Mosque, where Muhammad is buried; they visit other ancient mosques, and the many historical battle sites and graveyards in the area.